dalenewman/DataProfiler/README.md

 DataProfiler
 ============
-A .NET based library and command line tool for data profiling.
-Use it to profile Excel, delimited text files, and database tables or views.
+A .NET based command line tool (and library) for profiling delimited files, Excel (the 1st sheet), and database tables.

 Released under GNU General Public License, version 3 (GPL-3.0).

-<code>dp input (output)</code>

-Input is either a file name, or a fully qualified database table or view name (e.g. Server.Database.Schema.Table).
-Output is an optional file name.
-If *.html, some HTML markup and style is added.
-Otherwise, it's a delimited file.

-* <code>dp c:\temp\data.txt c:\temp\data-profile.html</code>
-* <code>dp localhost.Junk.dbo.Table</code>
-* <code>dp [127.0.0.1].Junk.dbo.Table table-profile.csv</code>

-The command line only takes 2 arguments: input, and output.
+The command line tool is dp.exe.
+It takes 1 to 3 arguments:

+1. **Input**: A file name or fully qualified database table name.
+The fully qualified name must indicate the Server, the Database, the Schema, and the Table's name delimited by dots.
+For example, `Server.Database.Schema.Table` is correct.
+  *when your server name contains dots, you should surround it with brackets (just like in T-SQL).
+  *if your provider doesn't support schemas, just use `Server.Database.Table`.
+2. **Output** (optional): An optional file name.
+By default, the file is comma delimited.
+So, you may choose a .txt or .csv extension and it will open in NotePad or Excel respectively.
+However, if you use an .html extension, the output is is an HTML table with Bootstrap styling.
+3. **Sample Percentage** (optional): If you don't need a perfect data profile, use an integer between 1 and 99 to sample a percentage of the data.
+This can really speed things up.

-By default, database objects are assumed to by SqlServer.
+By default, database objects are assume a provider of SqlServer.
 You may configure dp to expect MySql, or PostgreSql as well.
-MySql doesn't support schemas, so qualify the table without them (e.g. Server.Database.Table).
-You can configure ports, usernames, and passwords as needed.
+You may configure ports, usernames, and passwords as needed.
+This is done in dp.exe.config.